katilp/hlt-paths/README.md

 Scripts to get information out of the CMS HLT path json

-`hlt-2013-datasets.py` produces an output of the format that is needed as the input for the CMS open data record preparation, e.g.
+`hlt-2013-datasets.py` reads the json file into a python dictionary.
+It produces an output of the format that is needed as the input for the CMS open data record preparation, e.g.

 ```
 dataset1,hltpath11